 There's no denying that background design is important.
 The background design you choose can dramatically change your design and make your graphics feel complete.
 Colors can be used as overlays to enhance brand awareness amongst your audience, while images don’t need to just sit alongside your graphic elements — they make for excellent backgrounds when placed correctly.

-Back to basics.
 Using a flat color background is an incredibly effective way to create simple designs.
 The most important element to remember when applying this technique is the mood you want to create.

 Using lighter shades for your background doesn’t mean you have to compromise the legibility of your type.
 Retain the wistful aesthetic of light color combinations by using soft pastel backgrounds with stronger tones like dark grey for your text to increase the contrast.

-Added tip:Limit your color palette.
+TIP:Limit your color palette.
 Try to use no more than two colors for optimum effect or overlay alternate tones to create visual harmony.

-The key to textures is ensuring there are limited colors and simple composition.
+The key to texture is ensuring there are limited colors and simple composition.
 You don’t want to divert the attention from the overall design, so your texture should be substantially small, behaving as a background and not hogging attention as the foreground.
 Either use pre-created textures or make your own using small shapes and patterns.

 Textures can create the illusion of paper or a high-quality stock.
-It’s a particularly nice technique to use if you are creating web content (like an email invitation or social media) that would benefit from a more tangible effect, giving it a personal touch.
+It’s a particularly nice technique to use if you are creating web content (like an email invitation or social media) that would benefit from a more tangible effect, providing a tactile and personalized touch.

-The intention of a texture is to form a three dimensional aspect that lifts the space between your background and your text – boosting the type from the page to help your message sing.
+The intention of a texture is to form a three-dimensional aspect that lifts the space between your background and your text – boosting the type from the page to help your message sing.

 Gradients are a more subtle approach than solid or block color.
 Whether you apply a radial or linear gradient, you will see a different effect on your designs.
 The direction will have a direct impact on your audience’s focus point.